 In one of the rooms, we knelt in front of a monk so he could give us his blessings.
 I had no idea what he was chanting.
 Everyone in the room was clueless and had to be instructed by the temple staff of what to do next.

 I remember a time when my family and I visited one of the Buddhist temples in Cebu.
-We sat in a room while a monk shared a story sort of like when a priest is doing a sermon.
+We sat in a room while a monk shared a story, sort of like when a priest preaching a sermon.
 My siblings and I would pretend we understood what the monk was saying.
 And once it was over, we'd ask our dad to translate the whole thing for us.
-After the mass, there was a free vegetarian lunch, which I did not enjoy because I hated vegetables!
+After the mass, there was a free vegetarian lunch, which I wasn't so happy about.
 Especially the ones that were made to look and taste like meat.

 The day before I left Chiang Mai, I wandered upon a haven of hipster shops and small cafes.
-Think Park was obscurely behind a mall.
-I was bummed out that I stumbled upon it on my last day, but was also happy that I now had a reason to come back to this city.
+Think Park was obscurely hiding behind a mall.
+I was bummed that I found it on my last day, but was also happy that I now had a reason to come back to this city.